 Here's a tip: when the market does correct by more than 10% and you have funds available, you can increase (sometimes double) your SIP amount, depending on how much cash you have available.

 If the market corrects more than 25%, then heck - liquidate any fixed deposits you have, and invest more!
 (Those who followed this strategy in March 2020, have done well).
 And if you're doing what we did, you won't worry about any of this (to find out more become a member)

-And keep in mind, that SIPs work mostly for volatile investments like equity (even gold), and not for debt based investments (in those cases, lump sum is the way to go).
+And keep in mind, that SIPs work mostly for volatile investments like equity (even gold), and not necessarily for debt based investments (in those cases, lump sum is the way to go).